SAGSA/SystemInfo/README.md

 ## Description
 The function uses multithreading.
 Multithreading is implemented through powershell runspace and PsJob

-Function allows you to use protocols DCOM or WSMAN
+You can use the DCOM or WSMAN protocols!

-The function allows you to quickly get the system information of a large number of computers on the network
+The function allows you to quickly get the system information of a large number of computers on the network!

-The function uses WMI to collect information related to the characteristics of the computer

 After executing, two variables are created: